 Mathrubootham also highlighted Freshdesk’s customization options as another distinguishing factor.
 The software includes more than 30 out-of-the-box integrations and an API that enables organizations to tie customer support into marketing, sales, and billing workflows.

-Freshdesk’s $7 million funding round comes from existing investors Accel Partners and Tiger Global Management, which have previously poured $13 million into the helpdesk vendor.
+Freshdesk’s $7 million funding round comes from existing investors Accel Partners and Tiger Global Management, which previously poured $6 million into the help desk vendor.

 Since its June 2011 launch, Freshdesk has built up a customer base of around 14,000, recently nabbing Sony Pictures, Hugo Boss, and UNICEF, among others.
 The company currently has 152 employees between its Walnut, Calif. headquarters and Chennai, India development center.